owowed/oxi/README.md

 ## Docs

-At the moment, documentation about how these methods work are available inside the source code in `src` as JSDoc comments.
+At the moment, documentation about these methods are available inside the source code in `src` as JSDoc comments.

 ## Contributing